ammarhakim/ast560-2021/source/index.rst

 suited to shock dominated flows rather than problems on resistive time-scales.
-Vast majority of laboratory, space and astrophysical problems have complex interactions of shocks, turbulence and magnetic fields and the schemes in these lectures help you solve equation to study such phenomena.
+Vast majority of laboratory, space and astrophysical problems have complex interactions of shocks, turbulence and magnetic fields and the schemes in these lectures will help you solve equation to study such phenomena.

 The final couple of lectures will be an introduction to implicit methods to solve and couple diffusive and other non-ideal phenomena to